Izithakazelo zakwa Ngonyama Clan Names History and Origin

 Kwakunye Nobunzima Bhobho Ibonqo Izikokele are all words related to ancestor worship; these names link Africans deeply spiritual people who believe strongly in their ancestors’ spirits and wish they were still here with us today.

-See Also Izithakazelo zakwa Gwebu Clan Names History and Origin
+See Also Izithakazelo Zakwa Mbele Clan Names History and Origin

 Duba ngonyama clan members are descendants of Hluvi people who emigrated from Mhlahlandlela Kingdom and settled in Eastern Cape.
 They were among the first families to leave home; along with them came Nxumalo family and Hlave family, as well as carrying an African Angelica tree with them.